microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/usersigninInsight.md

 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

-The **usersignininsight** model represents an insight which contains details of the user's last sign in date time.
+The **usersignininsight** model represents an insight for reviewers based on the user's last sign in date time.

 ## Properties
 | Property    | Type   | Description |